awsdocs/amazon-connect-admin-guide/doc_source/tutorial1-claim-phone-number.md

 1. Choose **Save**\.

 **Congratulations\!** You set up your instance and claimed a phone number\.
 Now you're ready to experience how chat and voice work in Amazon Connect\.
-Go to [Tutorial 2: Test the Sample Voice and Chat Experience](tutorial1-explore-voice-and-chat.md)\.
+Go to [Tutorial 2: Test the sample voice and chat experience](tutorial1-explore-voice-and-chat.md)\.